A Guiding Force In Our Operations

 - Sustainability goals and performance measures integrated into each department

 - Completed installation of solar-generated energy at TVWD Headquarters site

-Check out our Sustainability Video, Taking the Next Step, and its accompanying handbook online for District employee and Board member thoughts about Sustainability and for examples of where you or your organization might begin or continue your own journey toward Sustainability.
+Check out our Sustainability Video, Taking the Next Step, and its accompanying handbook (PDF) for District employee and Board member thoughts about Sustainability and for examples of where you or your organization might begin or continue your own journey toward Sustainability.